Trucking

 Timeline

-Trucking operations are expected to begin in 2024 and continue for 4 to 5 years.
+Trucking operations began in 2023 and will continue for 4 to 5 years.

 Operations

-Trucks are expected to operate 24 hours a day, seven days per week.
+Trucks operate 24 hours a day, seven days per week.

 On average: 60 round trips per day, 2.5 trips per hour